markmead/old.markmead.dev/content/blogs/how-to-auto-add-blogs-to-dev-to-with-nuxt.md

 The "problem" with DEV.to as a content creator is that as much as it's nice seeing the views increase on DEV.to, you also want those views going to your personal website.
 This is especially the case if you are selling products through that website.

-This has lead to me in the past copy and pasting `.md` files into DEV.to.
+This has led to me in the past copy and pasting `.md` files into DEV.to.
 This works fine, but it's slow and DEV.to has a way of automating this.

-For this tutorial I will use my personal website that uses Nuxt JS as an example.
+For this tutorial, I will use my personal website that uses Nuxt JS as an example.

 ## Nuxt JS RSS Feed